gorlak/gorlak.github.io/index.md

 {% include JB/setup %}

 <hr>
 Hi!
-I am Geoff Evans, programmer at large (mostly gamedev, and usually gamedev tools).
-You can find me on [twitter](http://twitter.com/gorlak) and [github](http://github.com/gorlak).
-Until then, feel free and read my latest post:
+I am Geoff Evans, software engineer at large (mostly gamedev, and usually tools).
+I am known to do a bit of coding on [github](http://github.com/gorlak).
+You can find personal ramblings at [flummoxed.org](http://flummoxed.org).
 <hr>

 <div class="blog-index">